 Viewers were encouraged to send in photos of posters, signs, newspaper and magazine articles with misprints, mis-spelt words and sentences that had connotations opposite to the subject matter.
-We must bear in mind that typewriters did not have spell-checks – if an error was spotted it was out with the bottle of Tipp-Ex – if it wasn’t then the error could be hilarious enough to end up on the programme.
+We must bear in mind that typewriters did not have spell-checks – if an error was spotted, then out came the bottle of Tipp-Ex.
+If the misprint wasn’t corrected,the error could be hilarious enough to end up on the programme.
 Maybe a letter to Mr Gates at Microsoft asking him to kindly remove the red underlining feature on MS Word could get the ball rolling in churning out more crying-with-laughter articles.

 Let’s provide a solution

-Imagine the scenario of false teeth being so badly fitted that they pack their bags and leaves home each time the wearer opens their mouth.
-This was the case for onE poor gentleman – he had tried several dentists but his teeth still kept leaving home.
-The solution … a design drawn-up and put together by a motor mechanic.
-ComponentS used: a wire hanger and bits ‘n’ bobs – the result … does the job but not very attractive or practical!
+Imagine the scenario of false teeth being so badly fitted that they pack their bags and leave home each time the wearer opens their mouth.
+This was the case for one poor gentleman – he had tried several dentists but his false teeth still kept leaving home.
+The solution: a design drawn-up and put together by a motor mechanic.
+Components used: a wire hanger and bits ‘n’ bobs.
+The result: does the job but not very attractive or practical!

 Out on the streets

 The That’s Life team never hesitated when it came to speaking to the public.
 Rain or shine they’d be out on the streets with camera crew and microphone.
 There are some questions in life that need answers: Have you ever been given roses?
 Is kissing strangers good for your health?
 Are moustaches sexy?
 One dialogue on the street went like this:

 Q: Are you any good at exercises?

 Q: Have you ever tried?

 A: Errm… I did a few press-ups once.

 Q: What Happened?